zzorica/selfservicepassword/README.md

 # Installation

-Automated build image can be found on [Dockerhub](https://hub.docker.com/r/zzorica/selfservicepassword).
-To build just run:
+Use build image from Dockerhub:
 ```bash
 docker pull zzorica/selfservicepassword:latest
 ```

-Or you can build it using this repo with:
+Or you can build your own using this repo with:
 ```bash
 docker build -t zzorica/selfservicepassword github.com/zzorica/selfservicepassword
 ```